robbert-vdh/yabridge/docs/architecture.md

 3. The plugin then sets up several Unix domain socket endpoints to communicate with the Wine VST host somewhere in a temporary directory and starts listening on them.
-We'll use multiple sockets so we can easily handle multiple data streams from different threads using blocking synchronous operations.
+We use multiple sockets so we can easily concurrently handle multiple data streams from different threads using blocking synchronous operations.
 This greatly simplifies the way communication works without compromising on latency.
-The different sockets will be described below.
-We communicate over Unix domain sockets rather than using shared memory directly because this way we get low latency communication without any manual synchronisation for free, while being able to send messages of arbitrary length without having to split them up first.
-This is useful for transmitting audio and preset data which can be any arbitrary size.
+The different sockets are described below.
 4. The plugin launches the Wine VST host in the detected wine prefix, passing the name of the `.dll` file it should be loading and the base directory for the Unix domain sockets that are going to be communciated over as its arguments.
+See the [Wine hosts](#wine-hosts) below for more information on the different Wine VST host binaries.
 5. The Wine VST host connects to the sockets and communication between the plugin and the Wine VST host gets set up.
-The following types of events each get their own socket:
+The following types of events are handled seperately:

    - Calls from the native VST host to the plugin's `dispatcher()` function.
      These get forwarded to the Windows VST plugin through the Wine VST host.

-   - Calls from the native VST host to the plugin's `dispatcher()` function with the `effProcessEvents` opcode.
-These also get forwarded to the Windows VST plugin through the Wine VST host.
-This has to be handled separately from all other events because of limitations of the Win32 API.
-Without doing this the plugin would not be able to receive any MIDI events while the GUI is being resized or a dropdown menu or message box is shown.

    - Host callback calls from the Windows VST plugin through the `audioMasterCallback` function.
 These get forwarded to the native VST host through the plugin.

-     Both the `dispatcher()` and `audioMasterCallback()` functions are handled in the same way, with some minor variations on how payload data gets serialized depending on the opcode of the event being sent.
-See the section below this for more details on this procedure.
+     Both the `dispatcher()` and `audioMasterCallback()` functions are handled in the same way with some minor variations on how payload data gets serialized depending on the opcode of the event being sent.
+See the [event handling section](#event-handling) below this for more details on this procedure.

    - Calls from the native VST host to the plugin's `getParameter()` and `setParameter()` functions.
 Both functions get forwarded to the Windows VST